dedhedzed/discord-rat-arch/README.md

-## Discord-RAT is being Rewritten in GoLang and releasing soon - Please star ⭐ it!
+## Discord-RAT is being Rewritten in GoLang and releasing soon ⭐
 <br>

 <p align="center">